- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 Consequently, many species suffer, for example, solitary bees and butterflies.

-Therefore, it is a good deed to become a little lazy and leave the mower in the garden shed more often.
+Therefore, it is a good deed to become a little lazy and leave the mower in the garden shed more frequently.

 That might always leave one part with flowers, and you do not remove all food sources in one go.

-If you have some hidden areas in your garden, you can mow them maybe only twice or three times a year, and it is best to use a scythe.
+If you have some hidden areas in your garden, you can mow them perhaps only twice or three times a year, and it is best to use a scythe.

 Many species will thank you.